 Skip to main content

-If your business uses Alphanumeric Sender IDs to send messages—whether for OTPs, alerts, or brand communication—you’ll need to complete a Know Your Customer (KYC) process before your Sender ID can be registered.
-This is part of a global push to protect mobile users from SMS fraud, spoofing, and smishing attacks.
+If your business uses Sender IDs to send messages, whether for OTPs, alerts, or brand communication, you must complete a Know Your Customer (KYC) process before your Sender ID can be registered.

-Why KYC is required to register Alphanumeric Sender IDs
+Why KYC is required to register Sender IDs

 KYC is no longer optional in many countries.
-Mobile carriers and regulators increasingly require Sender IDs to be tied to verified, legitimate entities to:
+As part of a global push to protect mobile users from SMS fraud, mobile carriers and regulators increasingly require Sender IDs to be tied to verified, legitimate entities in order to:

 • Reduce phishing and impersonation attempts